Santa Rosa Truck Accidents Lawyer

 What Compensation Am I Entitled To?

 If you are the victim of a trucking accident, you may be entitled to damages on a number of different grounds.
-Here at Henderson Law Firm, our Santa Rosa truck accidents attorney will fight on your behalf for the recovery of compensation that may include the following:
+Here at Henderson Law, our Santa Rosa truck accident lawyer will fight on your behalf for the recovery of compensation that may include the following:

 - Medical expenses;

 - Occupational and/or physical therapy;